This post may contain affiliate links. Please read our disclosure policy.

 Both grits and polenta are corn-based side dishes.
-While both are made of ground corn (as is cornmeal), there are some differences.
+While both are made from ground corn, there are some differences.

 Grits are a coarsely ground grain made with either hominy or stone-ground corn.
 The simplest way to prepare grits is to boil them in water, but they can also be infused with extra flavor by cooking them in broth or stock.

 Polenta is made from yellow ground corn and is the Italian version of grits.
-It’s also a deeper shade of yellow and has a different grind while grits are generally a pale white, so be mindful of that when swapping.
-Polenta takes a little more time to prepare and requires additional stirring in order to keep it creamy and free from lumps.
+It’s also a deeper shade of yellow and has a different grind while grits are generally a pale white.
+Polenta generally takes a little more time to prepare and requires additional stirring to keep it creamy and lump free.

 Types of Grits

-- Quick and Regular – the most common kind of grits are just that, quick and easy to prepare.
-The endosperm is removed which makes them a little less nutritious but gives them a longer shelf life and a quicker cook time.
+- Quick and Regular – The most common kind of grits is just that, quick and easy to prepare.
+The endosperm is removed, which gives them a longer shelf life and a quicker cooking time.

-- Stone Ground – stone-ground grits are coarsely ground, retain more of the nutrients, but take up to an hour to cook and are harder to find at the grocery store.
+- Stone Ground – Stone-ground grits are coarsely ground, retain more of the nutrients, and take up to an hour to cook.
+They can be harder to find.

-- Instant – essentially, precooked and dehydrated.
-Instant grits are great for a quick breakfast when made in the microwave with a little water or milk.
+- Instant – Essentially, precooked and dehydrated.
+Instant grits are great for a quick breakfast when made in the microwave with a bit of water or milk.

 Delicious Variations